 Favicon found – Favicons are the small (16x16px) icons that appear when you open websites in your browser.
 It is a little detail that provides a bit of additional boost to your website’s SEO.
 Make sure that your favicon image is correctly named – favicon.ico

-The next step we would recommend is to ensure you are tracking the correct metrics to ensure your SEO efforts are giving you the highest return, read more on key SEO metrics to track.
+The next step we would recommend is to ensure you are tracking the correct metrics to ensure your SEO efforts are giving you the highest return.

 If you are confident in your organic marketing efforts we encourage you to explore other marketing strategies, such as PPC, Email Marketing, and Social Media Marketing.

-Search Engine Optimization is very important to patient acquisition, feel free to leave a specific question below and a digital marketing specialist can reach out directly to you!
+Search Engine Optimization is very important to customer acquisition.
+Feel free to leave a specific question below and a digital marketing specialist can reach out directly to you!

 To better understand other marketing channels feel free to read our blog about other marketing channels.